Optimal Sequential Flows: Diving into the flow semigroup

 \subsection{A general factorization theorem for finite semigroups}

-\AP We rely on a form of factorization of words in a finite semigroups, which we call \emph{"summaries"}.
+\AP We rely on a form of factorization of words in a finite semigroup, which we call \emph{"summaries"}.
 Let $(\monoid, \cdot)$ be a finite semigroup\footnote{We choose to work with semigroups in this paper since they are slightly more general than monoids.
 Note that~\cite{Jecker21} formulates everything for finite monoids, but the existence of a neutral element is never used in the paper.
 Every statement from that paper holds for finite semigroups as well.}.
 An element $e \in \monoid$ is called ""idempotent"" if $e \cdot e = e$.
 The set of "idempotent" elements of $\monoid$ is denoted $\intro*\idempotents{\monoid}$.
+We write $\monoid^{\mathbf{1}}$ for the monoid obtained by extending $\monoid$ with a neutral element $\mathbf{1}$.

 We define a morphism $\intro*\evalmorph{\monoid} : \monoid^* \to \monoid$ that evaluates sequences of elements of $\monoid$ by applying the semigroup (product) operation: $\evalmorph{\monoid}(x_0 \dots x_k) = x_0 \cdot x_1 \cdots x_k$.